The Importance of Long-Term Investing: Why is Long-Term an Important Concept with Investing?

 Less Emotional But More Attractive Decisions

 To be honest, we are not as balanced and logical as we believe.
 Emotionally charged investors often say they will be in it for the long run until the market crashes.
 Then, they retreat to prevent further damage.
-The reason for their poor results is not reinvesting most of the profits after earning them and missing the market boom.
-The average annual return of the S&P 500 from 1993 to 2022 was 9.65%, but because of this behavior, the average investor only got about 6.81%.
+The reason for their poor results is that they are not reinvesting most of the profits after earning them and are missing the market boom.

 Reduced Rate of Capital Gains Tax